Nakaya Personalization Options

 Most Nakaya pens can be special-ordered with personalized options including custom roll-stoppers, zogan inlays, and hand-painted kanji calligraphy.

-Please note that personalized Nakaya pens generally require a minimum of four months to be produced and often much longer.
+Personalized Nakaya pens generally require a minimum of four months to be produced and often much longer.
 A 60% non-refundable deposit is required for all Nakaya personalized pens.
 Orders for personalized pens are final and cannot be changed after the order has been placed.

 Nakaya Rolling Stoppers are created in cast silver and made available in eight different finishes and platings: Polished Silver, Unpolished Silver, Fumigated Silver, Vermeil Gold, Matte Gold, Pink Gold, Rhodium, and Ruthenium.
 Gemstone eyes (pictured below) in Emerald, Peridot, Ruby, and Sapphire are available for many Stoppers at an additional cost.

-Please note that pens ordered with Rolling Stoppers are considered special order items - minimum production time is three to six months.
+Pens ordered with Rolling Stoppers are considered special order items - minimum production time is three to six months.
 Rolling Stoppers can only be sold on a pen - due to Nakaya policies, we are not allowed to sell loose Rolling Stoppers under any circumstances.
 A non-refundable 60% deposit payment is required.

-Please note as well that Nakaya Rolling Stoppers are specially created for each different pen model and that it may not be possible to swap an existing roll stopper between different pens.
+Nakaya Rolling Stoppers are specially created for each different pen model and that it may not be possible to swap an existing roll stopper between different pens.

 Rolling Stopper Finishes and Plating